 I also think that my forest garden is unusual in its allotment scale.
 Most forest gardens I have seen or read about have at least a field to play with.
 I have had to squeeze things in and pay more attention to the ground layer.
 I’m jealous of course, but I also think that many more people have an allotment or small garden than have a field, so I hope the experience will be useful to others.

 I’m happy to show anyone who is interested around the garden, and also to share or swap seeds and planting material where I have surplus.
-Just email me.
+See my seed list for details.